 Get help

-If you are worried about your relationship with alcohol or someone else's, there are a number of resources and support networks.
+If you’re concerned about your relationship with alcohol, or someone else’s, there’s a range of resources and support available.

 • Alcoholics Anonymous is a free support group that provides assistance to people who choose to stop drinking.